You cannot be afraid to speak up and speak out for what you believe.

 Linda Earley Chastang

-Linda Earley Chastang is president emerita of the John and Lillian Miles Lewis Foundation.
-She twice served as Chief of Staff and Counsel to Congressman Lewis and as his Associate Staff on the Ways and Means Committee, where among the initiatives in her portfolio were what is now known as Sam Nunn Federal Building in Atlanta and the National Museum of African American History and Culture in Washington.
+Linda Earley Chastang was the Inaugural President and CEO of the John and Lillian Miles Lewis Foundation, serving from its founding until May 2023 and overseeing its initial organizational development.
+She twice served as Congressman John Lewis’s Chief of Staff and also served as Counsel and as his Associate Staff on the Ways and Means Committee, where among the initiatives in her portfolio were what is now known as Sam Nunn Federal Building in Atlanta and the National Museum of African American History and Culture in Washington.